There are numerous fun things to do in Barcelona.

 But you can time your visit right by checking out the Magic Fountain timetable here.

 Even if you are not there when the fountain is going, it is a fun little area to sit and enjoy a beautiful city view and share a bottle of wine.
-(If you haven’t noticed I really like indulging in the bottles of wine in Barcelona)
+(If you haven’t noticed, I really enjoy indulging in the bottles of wine in Barcelona).

 20 – Get Cultured at the Opera